Royal Noble Consort Gongbin Kim: Biography

 Her father died in 1592 while serving as a medic in the Imjin War.
-This put Prince Gwanghae’s position as crown prince in jeopardy because the Royal consort had no one to support her and her two sons.
+This put Prince Gwanghae's position as crown prince in jeopardy because the Royal Consort had no one to support her and her two sons.

 It is recorded that King Seonjo cared greatly for her and when she died due to a postpartum disease he mourned for her.
 She monopolized the love of the king, and because of this, other concubines were often neglected.
 When her life was in jeopardy, she said that someone was cursing her and told her that she would die if King Seonjo did not investigate quickly.

-After her death, Seonjo became much harsher to his other concubines.
-However, he met Palace Lady Kim (the future Royal Noble Consort In of the Suwon Kim clan) who became Royal Consort So-yong (소용 김씨, 昭容 金氏) as Seonjo showed more favour towards her than anyone after the death of Royal Noble Consort Gong.